-How to order coffee?
 A little bit of knowledge goes a long way in helping you to confidently order coffee like a pro outside of your usual drive-thru coffee shop.

 It might be useful to know that there’s no terribly wrong way to ask for coffee.
 What’s the worst that can happen?
-Coffee by any other name is still coffee, right?
+Coffee by any other name is still coffee.

-Take notice of the spelling; it’s eSpresso, not eXpresso.
-Asking for expresso won’t get you thrown out of a coffee house but it will mark you as a newbie with limited coffee lingo.
+Please take notice of the spelling; it’s eSpresso, not eXpresso.
+Asking for expresso won’t get you thrown out of a coffee house, but it will mark you as a newbie with limited coffee lingo.
 And, we’re going for PRO here!
-Espresso is the root of all lattes, cappuccinos and more.
+It is the root of all lattes, cappuccinos, and more.

-Hot water is pushed through the fine coffee grounds with a blast of pressure.
+Hot water is pushed through the fine ground coffee with a blast of pressure.
 This produces a potent, concentrated coffee.
 It’s much stronger than a regular black coffee.

 The thick layer of golden foam that looks sort of like a caramel froth that’s floating on the top is a naturally occurring and aesthetically delightful bonus called crema.
 That’s spelled Mmmm.

-This version of the espresso was concocted in Italy during WWII for the American soldiers who just couldn’t adapt to espresso.
-They wanted ‘American’ coffee and this was the closest they could get to it.
+This version was concocted in Italy during WWII for the American soldiers who couldn’t adapt to espresso.
+They wanted ‘American’ coffee, and this was the closest they could get to it.

-Macchiato – When you want less milk and a more intense coffee flavor, this might be your perfect cup of tea…uhm…coffee.
+Macchiato – When you want less milk and a more intense coffee flavor, this might be your perfect cup of tea…Uhm…coffee.
 It’s an espresso with just a touch (marking) of steamed milk.
-When prepared in the more traditional way, a little cream.
+When prepared more traditionally, a little cream.
 Think of it as a marked espresso to make it easier to remember.
 Macchiato is Italian for ‘marked.’

 Cappuccino – If latte (espresso with warm milk) and macchiato (espresso with a touch of steamed milk) could mate, this would be the offspring.
 It starts with espresso in a cup, and it’s then filled with steamed milk.
 Look for a distinct frothy layer floating on the top.